-It only takes one exposure to hepatitis C to become chronically infected, so people who have injected illegal drugs even one time or many years previously could have chronic hepatitis C, and not know it since there are often no symptoms.
+It only takes one exposure to hepatitis C to become chronically infected.
+Some people who have injected illegal drugs even one time or many years in the past could have chronic hepatitis C, and not know it; there are often no symptoms.
 People with blood transfusions prior to 1992 - when they started testing blood for transfusion for hepatitis C - also may have become chronically infected.

 How Is Hepatitis Diagnosed?

 Chronic hepatitis slowly attacks the liver over many years without causing symptoms.
 If the infection is not diagnosed and treated, many people will develop damaged livers.
 If suspected, viral hepatitis of all types can be diagnosed easily by blood tests.

 It is important to test people with symptoms or exposure to hepatitis, as well as people at high risk, such as illicit drug users and people with multiple sex partners.
 There is a high prevalence of chronic hepatitis individuals of Asian heritage, and they also should be tested.
 It is estimated the 10% of Asians living in the U.S. have chronic hepatitis that probably has been present from birth.

 What If You Test Positive for Hepatitis?